back to buchty.net

 Following the data sheet, both should be possible even though it is controlled by the same bit:

-• If set for an even-numbered oscillator, that will lead to AM of the following odd-numbered oscillator.
+• If set for an even-numbered oscillator, it will sync the following odd-numbered oscillator.

-• If set for an odd-numbered oscillator, it will sync to the previous even-numbered oscillator.
+• If set for an odd-numbered oscillator, that will lead to being AM'ed by the even-numbered mate..

 Admittedly, the datasheet description of AM/Sync is puzzling (to put it nicely), but following the ESQ1/SQ80 voice handling the above description seems to hold true as 1) only a combined sync/AM bit is generated and 2) this bit is only applied to one oscillator the position of which is either odd or even depending on the sync bit.
 It's a pity that Ensoniq did not include this possibility in their synths, as it would've allowed poor-man's resonance sweep by applying AM and sync together.
 Ok, we would've needed a saw-down wave for that instead of a saw-up one, but still ...